ishaqmusaq/alx-system_engineering-devops/README.md

-script add permissions executions to the owner
+set permissions to the file hello